smlinux/nexuiz/navnodeedit/NavNodeEdit_readme.txt

 Here follows a list of actions, assuming the default binds (mb1 and mb2 are mousebuttons):
 	(no help-button)
-mb1 = No effect (feel free to suggest what this button could do) mb2 = lock/unlock selection (*NOTE*: unlocking will delete all clip points) scroll-wheel = change gridsize
+mb1 = Teleport yourself to aimed location mb2 = lock/unlock selection (*NOTE*: unlocking will delete all clip points) scroll-wheel = change gridsize
 	SHIFT